Documentation and tutorials.

 A similar rule applies to the "else" command and the instructions in the "else?" namespace.

-When an identifier consisting of a lone "?" character is used as an instruction symbol in the definition of macroinstruction, it defines a special instruction that is then called every time a line to be assembled does not begin with an unconditional instruction, and the complete text of line becomes the arguments to this macroinstruction.
+When an identifier consisting of a lone "?" character is used as an instruction symbol in the definition of macroinstruction, it defines a special instruction that is then called every time a line to be assembled does not contain an unconditional instruction, and the complete text of line becomes the arguments to this macroinstruction.
 This special symbol can also be defined as an unconditional instruction, and then it is called for every following line with no exception.
 This allows to completely override the assembly process on portions of the text.
 The following sample defines a macroinstruction which allows to define a block of comments by skiping all the lines of text until it encounters a line with content equal to the argument given to "comment".

-macro comment?! ender macro ?! line& if `line = `ender purge ? end if end macro end macro comment ~ Any text may follow here. ~
+macro comment? ender macro ?! line& if `line = `ender purge ? end if end macro end macro comment ~ Any text may follow here. ~

 The "struc" command allows to define a labeled instruction, in form of a macroinstruction.
 Except for the fact that such definition must be closed with "end struc" instead of "end macro", these macroinstructions are defined in the same way as with "macro" command.
 A labeled instruction is evaluated when the first identifier of a command is not an instruction and the second identifier is of the labeled instruction class: